ephcoding/rovercam/README.md

 ### **_Version: MVP_**

-- [ ] display rover manifest (mission) information
+- [x] display rover manifest (mission) information
-- [ ] user can see latest photos for each rover
+- [x] user can see latest photos for each rover
-- [ ] user can search rover photos by SOL (Martion day)
+- [x] user can search rover photos by SOL (Martion day)
-- [ ] user can search rover photos by EARTH DATE
+- [x] user can search rover photos by EARTH DATE
-- [ ] user can filter by repsective rover's photos by camera
+- [ ] user can filter by respective rover's photos by camera

 ### **_Idea's Cookin'_**